 By associating this file, when you view the vendor's profile or the transaction, you can easily locate the document in the "Files" tab.
 Below is a sample screenshot showing how the associated file would appear when you open the transaction.

-Public Documents: Files or folders uploaded to this section are automatically shared with and accessible to all registered property owners within the association.
+- Public Documents: Files or folders uploaded to this section are automatically shared with and accessible to all registered contacts within the association.
 These documents are typically meant for broader distribution, such as newsletters, meeting minutes, financial reports, or community guidelines.

 - When organizing documents, you want to establish and enforce certain rules, especially for larger organizations which tend to accumulate a lot of files over time.
 Rules should include retention periods, file ownership, file access by role, version management, file naming conventions, tagging, etc.